jllopez/coding_challenge/README.md

    abcdefg
    ```

    Because this limits test case reuse.
 If we want to run the same test with different data we will need to create separate input files for each scenario we want to cover.
 Also, for each newly created file we will need to open the file, read it, store the contents in a string and finally close it.
-Since we are storing the contents in a string; why not pass a string in the first place?
+Since we are storing the contents in a string; Why not pass a string in the first place?
 This problem seems like a good candidate for a Data Driven Test approach.

    **Why Data Driven Test?**

    This allows us to implement an approach where the same test is used with different data.
-Did I also mention that adding new tests is easier and more readable?
+Did I mentioned that adding new tests is also easier and more readable?

 2. **Two or more words with the same size:**

-   The last longest word is returned if there are 2 or more words with the same size.
+   The last longest word found is returned if there are 2 or more words with the same size.

 ## Requirements